compTAG/student-resources/how-tos/onboarding.md

     * Learn how to use the R TDA Package.
     * Complete the Hyalite training.
 Hyalite is the research computing cluster on campus.
-To schedule a training, please email Research Cyberinfrastructure at hyalite-support@montana.edu and copy Brittany Fasy and David Millman.
+To schedule a training, please email Research Cyberinfrastructure at hyalite-support@montana.edu and copy Brittany on that email.

 6. Team Papers: Our team has authored several papers that we encourage you to read in order to learn more about our work.
 Write a short summary of the _problem_ beling addressed in each of the following papers (and post it in your perosnal git repo).